How To Stop Your Puppy Crying

 Most well fed puppies rarely cry from pain or hunger.
 And unless they are trapped in their bed, they don’t usually cry with a full bladder.
 They just pee where they are standing.
 So, during the first few days, your puppy crying will usually be from fear.
 This is not something that he is doing deliberately or that he can control.

 Think of it as homesickness.
 Only worse.
 Puppy first night ‘blues’ are so common as to be normal.
-Because your puppy doesn’t know when he is going to go home again, or where his family is.
+That’s because your puppy doesn’t know when he is going to go home again, or where his family is.
 Fortunately very young puppies have short memories and soon get over their sadness but for those first few days your puppy will be a little bit scared, even if he doesn’t show it.
 And he will be especially scared if he is left alone.

 That doesn’t mean that you and your dog must be joined at the hip forever, but it does mean some temporary changes in your own lifestyle.
 We’ll come back to that in a moment.